wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | ------------------- | --------- | ------------------------ |
 | 5500000000000004 | Completed | Transaction is Completed (not 3D enrolled) |

+## Paysafecard

+Currently, it is not possible to test with Paysafecard.

+If you have any questions, please contact <integration@multisafepay.com>

 ## Pay After Delivery (Betaal na Ontvangst)